mattoverby/mclscene/README.md

 - Cleanup headers and make it header-only
 - Cleanup object base class and hierarchy
 - Support for texture wrapping
-- Support for parsing new components (not just the 4 I use)
+- Support for parsing custome scene components
 - Mesh instancing
 - Export to other renderers (e.g., mitsuba, blender)